 Columbia apologizes for ‘mass hysteria’ caused by broadcast of H. G. Wells’ “War of the Worlds” radio broadcast

 “War of the Worlds” depicted invasion of Martian army

-H G Wells’ “The War of the Worlds” was published in 1898.
-It depicted an invasion of Martians who landed in Wales in “space capsules” and immediately proceeded with superior weapons, including a death ray, to devastate the earth.
+H G Wells’ “The War of the Worlds” story was published in 1898.
+It depicted an invasion of Martians who landed in Wales inside “space capsules,” and immediately proceeded with superior weapons, including a death ray, to devastate the earth.

 Unfortunately, they came from a planet where germs were unknown, and their invasion ended when they were laid low by the earth’s microbes.

 Playwright Orson Welles said he had given his radio adaptation an American locale to “make it more interesting” to American listeners.

 Radio drama gives the nation a bad case of war jitters

 Skilled word-craftsman that he is, author H G Wells ran second to reality when the panic that followed an Orson Welles broadcast of his book “War of the Worlds” far outdid in speed and scope his descriptions of mass fear.
 His books were noted for their imaginative pictures of interplanetary drama.

 The play was “The War of the Worlds,” originally written by H G. Wells, who has a pretty good imagination himself, and done into a radio script by Orson Welles.